TrinUkWoLoz/Ubuntu_Terminal_Monitor/README.md

 * chmod +x *
 * ./run_monitor.sh

-Program will offer install of 'monitor' command
+Program will offer install of required software

-Once installed, program can be run by just issuing monitor command!
+Accept install of 'monitor' command to allow simple running of program

 ####Donations
 (for this hungry broke hippo) welcome at: